-The best adventure sidekick is a water bottle.
+The best adventure sidekick is a reusable water bottle.
 When you’re scaling a mountain, pedaling a bike path, road-tripping to the campsite or sweating through a gym workout, staying hydrated is non-negotiable.
 We’d even say it unlocks an elevated outlook (should you notice your hiking partner getting grumpy, try offering them a sip of water).
 A good old H2O holder deserves an invitation on every outing, and the best water bottles make it easy to tote and sip what you need.

 Reusable water bottles are better for the environment than single-use plastic and offer an array of appealing features.
 Many vessels are constructed of double-walled insulation to keep beverages cold, for example, and some come with built-in straws that facilitate slosh-less sipping.
 REI Co-op staffers weigh these qualities and more when determining the best water bottles for every use.
-Here’s what they recommend, available at the co-op.
+Here’s what we recommend, available at the co-op.

 Staff Picks